NI-Measurement-Plug-Ins/abstraction-layer-python/docs/FAL in Measurement Plug-In.md

 ## Pre-requisites

-- Fundamental knowledge of FAL.
+- Fundamentals of FAL.
 - Understanding of the [session management](https://www.ni.com/docs/en-US/bundle/measurementplugins/page/session-management.html) in the measurement plug-ins.
-- Intermediate working experience in Python.
+- Intermediate-level expertise in Python.

 ## Steps to implement FAL for another instrument function